reeshuffled/reeshuffled.github.io/_posts/2021-05-07-Uprooting-The-Flame.md

 ---
+description: In this paper, I will argue that, following the advice of the Buddhists and Stoics, we should extirpate anger from ourselves for the betterment of ourselves, and to a greater extent, our society.
 layout: post
+links:
+  citations: []
+  external: []
+  internal: []
+publish_datetime: '2023-03-06T18:22:33-05:00'
+slug: uprooting-the-flame
 tags:
 - Philosophy
 - '2021'
 title: Uprooting the Flame
-slug: uprooting-the-flame
-description: In this paper, I will argue that, following the advice of the Buddhists and Stoics, we should extirpate anger from ourselves for the betterment of ourselves, and to a greater extent, our society.
 type: essay
-publish_datetime: '2023-03-06T18:22:33-05:00'
-links:
-  internal: []
-  external: []
 ---

 In this essay, I will argue that, following the advice of the Buddhists and Stoics, we should extirpate anger from ourselves for the betterment of ourselves, and to a greater extent, our society.
 First, I will describe the Aristeolian “containment” view of anger.
 Then I will present an argument that anger is a categorically negative emotion.
 Next, I will consider a common objection, of which I think is the strongest pro-anger argument, that anger is actually good because it is a necessary moral emotion, especially in responding to instances of injustice.
 Finally, I will show why this is not a satisfactory explanation by arguing for grief, rather than anger, as a way to motivate against injustice.